hectorcorrea/solr-for-newbies/02_creating_cores.md

   #
 ```

+(or you can also point your browser to http://localhost:8983/solr#bibdata/query and click the "Execute Query" button at the bottom of the page)

-you'll see `"numFound":0` indicating that there are no documents on it.
+in either case you'll see `"numFound":0` indicating that there are no documents on it.